 - Examine your claims and categorize them based on their type (such as slips, trips and falls; strains and sprains; auto accidents; and other categories) and cause (such as physical, human or organizational), then focus your efforts on addressing these root causes (such as a piece of machinery that leaked water onto the floor, causing a slip and fall accident).

 - Develop a solid program to investigate accidents and near-misses to help identify why accidents and injuries happen in these areas.
 Krista suggests reporting all claims, even zero-dollar ones, explaining, “While that may seem odd, zero-dollar claims have no effect on your experience mod, but these incidents become part of your record.
 That will help you and EMC experts identify trends that may predict an underlying hazard that you can address before someone gets more seriously injured.”

 - Call on EMC safety experts to help improve safety for those performing at-risk tasks.
 Solutions may include slip, trip and fall assessments, ergonomic surveys or fleet safety training.
 For a DIY approach, many of the resources and materials you’ll need to improve safety can be found on the EMC Loss Control website.
-You may also use the SmartMod® app to help you calculate your experience modification factor and estimate the impact of a loss.

 - Implement a comprehensive safety program complete with training, with special focus on those trouble areas you have identified.
 Update the program periodically as you resolve some issues and encounter new problem areas.